ojobabs/Data-Science-Cookbook/Git/test.md

 ```
 This will complete the merge!
 Use `git status` to check that everything is clean again.

-Tip
+> **Tip**

-If you want to “cancel” a merge with a conflict (e.g., you initiated a merge, but you don’t want to go through with it because of various conflicts), you can cancel the merge process with the  `**git merge --abort**`  command.
+>If you want to “cancel” a merge with a conflict (e.g., you initiated a merge, but you don’t want to go through with it because of various conflicts), you can cancel the merge process with the  `**git merge --abort**`  command.

+>**Remember**
+>_Merge conflicts are expected_.
+You didn’t do something wrong if one occurs!
+Don’t worry about getting merge conflicts or try to avoid them: just resolve the conflict, fix the “bug” that has appeared, and move on with your life.

+### 1.4.
+Merging from GitLab

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5ODE1MjYwNSwtMTA1MTAzODE5LC0xND
-g0MjUzMzkyLDIwODI1MDc3NThdfQ==
+eyJoaXN0b3J5IjpbLTEyNDU2MTgwMzMsLTEwNTEwMzgxOSwtMT
+Q4NDI1MzM5MiwyMDgyNTA3NzU4XX0=
 -->